za3k/za3k.com/archive/invincible.md

 ## How to Play
 - Each Hero describes their character
-- Each Villain describes their lair or dungeon.
-They show the front of the card with the short description of their first obstacle ("Goblin horde").
-They give a description of the goblin horde or other obstacle.
+- Each Villain describes their lair, but doesn't reveal their Villain persona yet.
+Players may ask the number of remaining Obstacles in a lair at any point.
+- Each Villain reveals their lair's first Obstacle, which has a short description written on the front (ex.
+"Goblin Horde") as a reminder to Heroes--the back remains hidden throughout play.
+They give a description aloud of the Obstacle, which players enjoy and listen to carefully for clues.
+- Select the first Hero however you like.
+For the remainder of play, each Hero in turn selects any lair and attempts to overcome the one visible Obstacle in that lair.
+After the Obstacle is defeated or the Heroes temporarily fail it, play passes to the next Hero.
+Obstacles may be attempted any number of times until they're beaten.
 - Obstacles (Success and Failure)
-    - Each Hero in turn selects one Obstacle to try and defeat.
-They state what their Hero tries, and whether it uses the Physical, Mental, or Spirit stat.
+    - Each Hero in turn selects one Obstacle to try and defeat, indicating it.
+The Hero states aloud what their Hero tries, and whether it uses the Physical, Mental, or Spirit stat.
+For example "Gertie
     - The Physical Difficulty, Mental Difficulty, or Spirit Difficulty for that obstacle is revealed and written on the card.
     - If the Hero's stat is at least as high as the equivalent Difficulty, they beat the Obstacle; otherwise, they fail.
     - If a Hero would fail, another Hero can come in to help.
 If multiple Heroes want to help, the most recently failed Hero decides who helps.